-There are more than 75,000 acres of the Black Ridge Canyons, national wilderness area within the park, which houses the 2nd largest concentration of natural arches in North America.
-Fossils have been discovered, as has pictographs and petroglyphs.
+There are more than 75,000 acres of the Black Ridge Canyons, a national wilderness area within the park, which houses the 2nd largest concentration of natural arches in North America.
+Fossils have been discovered and have pictographs and petroglyphs.

-Biking – World class mountain biking exists on Mack Ridge and on the 142-mile Kokopelli Trail, which goes to Moah, UT.
-These single track trail can be accessed from Fruita.
+Biking – World-class mountain biking exists on Mack Ridge and on the 142-mile Kokopelli Trail, which goes to Moah, UT.
+These single-track trails can be accessed from Fruita.
 Mack Ridge is situated between Loma and Mack, CO, south of I-70.

-Boating/Fishing – The Colorado River passes through 25 miles of park, attracting boaters and fisherman.
-Most of this section of river is flat water with some Class I and II.
+Boating/Fishing – The Colorado River passes through 25 miles of the park, attracting boaters and fishermen.
+Most of this section of the river is flat water with some Class I and II.
 The section extends from Loma, CO to Westwater, UT.

 No permit is required for day use of the river.
 Once you start downriver you are committed to going to Westwater, UT.

 Hunting – Hunting is allowed with McInnis Canyons during appropriate seasons.
-Big game hunting consists of mule deer, elk and mountain lion within the Black Ridge Canyons Wilderness.
+Big game hunting consists of mule deer, elk, and mountain lions within the Black Ridge Canyons Wilderness.
 Small game hunting including rabbit and dove is found in Rabbit Valley.